|In Memory of

 Boisguillaume Communal Cemetery Extension, Seine-Maritime, France1

-Oliver Tailby was born in Gumley, Leicestershire, and was the son of Walter & Mary Tailby of East Farndon, Leicestershire2.
+Oliver Tailby was born in 1883 in Gurnley, Leicestershire, and was the son of Walter & Mary Tailby of East Farndon, Leicestershire2.
 In 1905, he married Dorothy

 Richardson (née Welbourn) of Grantham, a widow.
 By 1911, he was the manager of Eastmans the butchers at 69 High Road, Beeston where he and his wife and her children

-next to the Palace Cinema.
-The photograph of Walter Gingle with Oliver Tailby in civilian clothes, was taken in August 1914.
+on the other side of the Palace Cinema.
+This photograph of Walter Gingle with Oliver Tailby in civilian clothes, was taken in August 1914.

-In January 1917 the Battalion returned to England and, after training in the Fovant area of Salisbury Plain, landed at France on 25th February and the
+The Battalion returned to England in January 1917, when Oliver joined for training, in the Fovant area of Salisbury Plain.
+They landed at France on 25th February for action in the

 frontline trenches.
-Private Tailby was to survive until later that year when he was severely wounded .
+At some point Private Tailby was promoted to Corporal but was severely wounded less than a year after his arrival.
 He was transferred from a Casualty Clearing Station

 to the No 8 General Hospital near Rouen where he succumbed to his wounds.
 He is buried in Boisguillaume Communal Cemetery Extension.